wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 <img alt="minio-admin-create-new-path" src="../../assets/img/minio-admin-create-new-path.png" width="600">

+!!! question "View the Grafana dashboard"
+    Check the Grafana dashboard, can you confirm the wis2box workflow was initiated after you uploaded your data?
+In case you see any errors, try to use the information provided in the dashboard to resolve the errors.

+!!! question "View new messages on your wis2box-broker"
+    Check MQTT-explorer, can you confirm that new messages were successfully published on your wis2box-broker?

 ### wis2box-management command line

 If you prefer, you can manually trigger the data ingestion action using the wis2box-management command line.